AdobeDocs/cis-photoshop-api-docs/sample-code/service-principal-sample-app/README.md

 ## Prerequisites

-Please be sure to follow the instructions about obtaining your JWT credentials under [Service to Service Clients](https://github.com/adobe/photoshop-api-docs/blob/master/README.md#service-to-service-clients)
+Please be sure to follow the instructions about obtaining your credentials [here](https://developer.adobe.com/photoshop/photoshop-api-docs/getting-started/)

 You will also need an AWS account with access to S3.